jonstoler/pocketlevel/README.md

 keys follow the same rules of inheritance as settings - deeper nested keys override other keys.

 each key item is defined by a character, followed by an arrow (`->`), followed by its numeric representation. every key item takes up an entire line. whitespace is allowed. multiple characters can map to the same integer.

+multiple characters can map to the same integer on a single line by using commas, though this is optional. for instance:

+`x, y, z -> 1`

 for example, the level: